skanaar/skanaar.github.io/cluster/readme.txt

 Login page
 ----------------
 The login is just a faked login and the credentials checking is done on the client.
-The list of username/password pairs is data/users.json.
-Add entries to the JSON object to add users.
+The files /data/users/<username>.json contain the user passwords.

 Dashboard
 ----------------
-Most data here is loaded from data/goals.json, data/updates.json.
-Edit these files to manipulate the dashboard.
+Most data here is loaded from:

+- data/goals/<username>.json
+- data/updates/<username>.json
+- data/users/<username>.json
+- data/user-img/<username>.jpg.

+Add new files to these folders to add users.

 New Solution
 ----------------
-When you click save a JSON object with all entered information is created and downloaded or displayed.
+When you click save a JSON object with all entered information is created and emailed to the address contained in data/adminemail.txt.

 Clusters
 ----------------
-Every cluster is defined in a data/cluster-X.json where X is a number.
+Every cluster is defined in a data/clusters/cluster-X.json where X is a number.
 To add more clusters the clusterCount field in data/clustersearch.json must be updated to match the number of data/cluster-X.json files.

 The Cluster display is a HTML5 canvas application not built on AngularJS.
 It is spread over six files: